AHugoson/home-automation/README.md

 ✔ Update arduino + python control programs

-〇 Start adding additional functions:
-    ✔ Daily alarms (TODO: add support for only running on specific weekdays, and only running once) 〇 Timers (do something after a given amount of time) 〇 Automation (do something when phone connects to wifi etc.)
+✔ Daily alarms (TODO: add support for only running on specific weekdays, and only running once)

+〇 Timers (do something after a given amount of time)

+〇 Automation (do something when phone connects to wifi etc.)

 〇 Sensors (light sensor etc.)

 〇 Apartment-map

 〇 Sunset/sunrise triggers

 〇 Build a 3D-model of the apartment with real-time control and feedback using three.js